 Admirers: These are individuals who only enjoy your work, however, may never be in a position to purchase any.
 But nevertheless, they are important advocates for you.

 Art community lovers: Here are individuals in a position to help advance your career for example media, curators, important collectors, other artists and community groups.
+A group as specific, but known as a strong minority community of cigar lovers, could see a demand for your art in customizing a cigar humidor for birthdays or Father’s Day.

 Prospective clients: All these start off as admirers, but at any stage will invest into your own work.
 It might be in 6 months time, it might be two decades, but they’ve dedicated in their minds to purchasing your job at a certain stage later on.